-The new competency standards outline professional behaviours all occupational therapists should demonstrate to practise safely and ethically.
-They will affect occupational therapists working across all practice settings, including research, education, management and other roles not involving direct contact with clients - so it’s important you know what they are.
+The competency standards outline professional behaviours all occupational therapists should demonstrate to practise safely and ethically.
+They affect occupational therapists working across all practice settings, including research, education, management and other roles not involving direct contact with clients.

-They will replace the Australian competency standards for new graduate occupational therapists previously developed by Occupational Therapy Australia and have been developed to acknowledge changes in the profession since it first became nationally regulated on 1 July 2012.
+The competency standards replace the Australian competency standards for new graduate occupational therapists previously developed by Occupational Therapy Australia.
+They have been developed after extensive wide-ranging consultation and acknowledge changes in the profession since it first became nationally regulated on 1 July 2012.

-The new competency standards also specifically acknowledge the need for occupational therapists to enhance their cultural responsiveness and capabilities for practice with respect to Aboriginal and Torres Strait Islander Peoples.
+The competency standards specifically acknowledge the need for occupational therapists to enhance their cultural responsiveness and capabilities for practice with respect to Aboriginal and Torres Strait Islander Peoples.

 The competency standards focus on four conceptual areas of occupational therapy practice: professionalism, knowledge and learning, occupational therapy process and practice, and communication.
 Each of these is supported by a number of practice behaviours which address specific core competencies.

 What is safe and competent occupational therapy practice can be demonstrated through the use, reflection and application of the competency standards in all fields of occupational therapy practice.